Notes on motivic infinite loop space theory: The reconstruction theorem

-Let $E_i$ denote the sifted cocontinuous approximation of $\tilde G_i$, so that there is a map $E_i \to \tilde G_i$ of mixed prolongable functors\todo{details}.
+Let $E_i$ denote the sifted cocontinuous approximation\footnote{In the sense that we restrict $G_i$ to $\Sm_{S+}$ and then take the sifted cocontinuous extension.} of $\tilde G_i$, so that there is a map $E_i \to \tilde G_i$ of mixed prolongable functors\todo{details}.
 We can view $h^\efr$ (and $h^\fr$) as mixed prolongable functors (note that they preserve Nisnevich equivalences in $\PSh_\Sigma(\Sm_{S+})$ by \cite[Propositions 2.3.7(ii) and 2.1.5(iii)]{EHKSY1} and so descend to Nisnevich sheaves) by using their lax module structures.
-By Voevodsky's Lemma, $E_i \wequi h^{\efr,i}$ as lax modules and hence as mixed prolongable functors.
-Thus by the cone theorem (see Theorem \ref{thm:cone} in \S\ref{sec:cone}), the map is a level motivic equivalence.
+By Voevodsky's Lemma and the fact that both functors are sifted cocontinuous extensions from smooth schemes, $E_i \wequi h^{\efr,i}$ as lax modules and hence as mixed prolongable functors.
+Thus by the cone theorem (see Theorem \ref{thm:cone} and Remark \ref{rmk:cone-approx} in \S\ref{sec:cone} for more details), the map is a level motivic equivalence (here we use that the base is an infinite field).
 We obtain the following commutative diagram

 All maps are the canonical ones; labels on the arrows denote the type of equivalence.
 The composite $G_0 \Sigma^\infty_T X \to h^\fr \Sigma^\infty_T X \wequi \gamma^\N_* \gamma_\N^* G_0 \Sigma^\infty_T X$ is the unit of adjunction.
 The diagram proves this unit is a stable motivic equivalence.
 This concludes the proof.